 One method that is sometimes used to gather more information about a genetic variant is a family variant study.
 In such studies, the ordering provider – typically a genetic specialist - works with the family and the laboratory to purposefully select specific relatives within the family whose variant status could inform the likelihood that the variant is, or is not, the cause of the clinical findings in the family.
 Sometimes, these family studies can result in a reclassification of the variant.

-Variant reanalysis
+Variant Reanalysis

 Some labs automatically conduct the reanalysis, while others accept requests for a certain period of time after the original analysis.
 There may or may not be an additional charge.
 As part of ongoing patient care, clinicians may refer, or re-refer, to a genetic specialist if they have questions about reanalysis.